GCSBOSS/muhb/README.md

 - It is recommended for writing test cases, and other "unofficial" purposes.
 - Run over promises.

-> Obs.: Do not use it in production YET.

 ## Method Signatures

 MUHB exposes the same signature for all available methods: